ganelson/inform-evolution/proposals/0003-multiple-source-files.md

 (The `#` means a comment line and is, of course, optional.) inform7 then makes the main source text be the concatenation of the text in these files, which must all similarly be in the `Source` subfolder of the materials folder.

+This option was in fact speculatively implemented, though not documented, in v10.1, but it didn't really seem to mesh well with natural language, and felt too much like a C-style `#include`.
+The implementation has now been removed.

 ### Explicit include sentences option